Commercial property is an untapped area for many investors, but you can reap great yields if you do your research and dedicate some time and effort.

 Converting an industrial property into a non-industrial is referred to as re-purposing apartments into “industrial apartments”.

-It’s become popular since the industrial activity started moving from Hong Kong to Southern Mainland China and places like Shenzhen, Dongguan and Guangzhou (just to mention a few).
+It’s become popular since the industrial activity started moving from Hong Kong to Southern Mainland China and places like Shenzhen, Dongguan and Guangzhou.

 Benefits of buying industrial property